Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Introduction

 In recent years, GW astrophysics has become a unique observational tool to study neutron star physics.
-A number of open questions have been posed about the properties of neutron stars whose answers may lie in the rich capabilities of present and future GW detectors and multi-messenger astrophysics.
-Works have investigated the possibility of mountains formed on the surfaces of spinning neutron stars whose asymmetries could generate detectable continuous GWs \citep{10.1046/j.1365-8711.2000.03938.x,2020MNRAS.494.2839O, 2021MNRAS.500.5570G, 2021MNRAS.507..116G}.
-Searches for continuous GW sources potentially originating from these spinning neutron stars have been undertaken \citep{2015ApJ...813...39A, 2020ApJ...897...22P}.
-From continuous GW searches, geophysical structure and seismology of neutron stars may be further probed \citep{2017IJMPC..2850080G, 2018PhRvD..98d4007Y, 2018MNRAS.478..167S, 2021Univ....7...97A}.
+The answers to a number of open questions concerning the properties of neutron stars may lie in the rich capabilities of multi-messenger astrophysics with GWs.
+Works have investigated the possibility of mountains on the surfaces of spinning neutron stars, whose asymmetries could generate detectable continuous GWs \citep{10.1046/j.1365-8711.2000.03938.x,2020MNRAS.494.2839O, 2021MNRAS.500.5570G, 2021MNRAS.507..116G}.
+Searches for continuous GWs potentially originating from spinning neutron stars have been undertaken \citep{2015ApJ...813...39A, 2020ApJ...897...22P, 2021arXiv211210990T, 2022PhRvD.105h2005A, 2022arXiv220100697T}, and may study neutron star geophysical structure and seismology \citep{2017IJMPC..2850080G, 2018PhRvD..98d4007Y, 2018MNRAS.478..167S, 2021Univ....7...97A}.